marcusleeeugene/tinvio_frontend_case/README.md

 Objectives completed:
 1. Basic card to hold user information
-2. Basic card to hold user posts
+2. Basic card to hold user posts with scrollable feature
 3. Fetch and manipulate the given API and output onto information and post cards

 Optional Tasks completed: